nhjschulz/cfsm/README.md

 That's it.
 There is no special state processing in the application main loop.
-It's only purpose is to initialize, process and signal events to the CFSM.
+It's only purpose is to initialize, process and signal events to CFSM.
 Any state dependent code vanishes into the different state implementing modules.

 Here is a transcript of first game simulation steps: